 Rainbow Stuffed French Toast is a colorful and flavorful way to serve french toast, with cream cheese and fruit spread filling and cooked to a golden brown.
-Try my Banana French Toast Pockets for another delicious way to enjoy French toast.
+Try my French Toast Bread Bowls or Banana French Toast Pockets for another delicious way to enjoy French toast.

 Rainbow Stuffed French Toast